J. R. L. Anderson: Career

 Anderson's first journalistic job was on the Hornsey Journal after which he joined the News Chronicle.
-He then tried to establish a soap manufactury in Trinidad, but after that failed he returned to Britain to work at Manchester's journal of the textile industry, the Textile Recorder.
+He then tried to establish a soap manufactory in Trinidad, but after that failed he returned to Britain to work at Manchester's journal of the textile industry, the Textile Recorder.

 He was appointed to an emergency commission in the Indian Army as a second lieutenant 21 January 1942 with the 18th Royal Garhwal Rifles and promoted acting lieutenant 1 February 1942.
 He taught gunners trigonometry by writing a manual in Urdu, that he learned in three months, in which he compared the relationship between the sides of a right-angled triangle to that between cousins of various degrees within a family.
 He was invalided out of the Indian Army in 1944, from whom he refused to accept a disability pension due to the country's poverty, and was then taken on by The Guardian where he became the paper's correspondent at Eisenhower's headquarters in the later period of the Second World War.

-After the end of the war he became The Guardian's labour correspondent and then an assistant editor in their Manchester office and a leader writer.
+After the end of the war he became The Guardian's labour correspondent and then an assistant editor in its Manchester office and a leader writer.
 A keen sailor himself, he reported on Francis Chichester's voyages and edited Chichester's Atlantic Adventure in 1962.
 In 1966, as yachting editor, he was the leader of a Guardian sponsored crew that sailed a cutter from England to Martha's Vineyard via Iceland and Greenland in order to replicate Leif Erikson's voyage.
 In 1967 he published a book, Vinland Voyage, about the trip.